van-richard/CodingNotes/_sources/notebooks/QuickStart/SSH.md

 :::
 ::::

+## Task: Accessing the HPC

 Try logging into one of the supercomputer.
-Change the `servername` to the `pete.hpc.okstate.edu` or ``schooner.oscer.ou.edu`.
+Change the `hostname` to the `pete.hpc.okstate.edu` or ``schooner.oscer.ou.edu`.

 My username is `van`, so logging in looks like this: